zendframework/zend-inputfilter/docs/book/application-integration/usage-in-a-zend-expressive-application.md

 > instantiating the input filter, ensuring all dependencies are fully injected
 > first.

-### Register Handler
+### Register Input Filter and Handler

-Extend the configuration provider of the module to register the input filter, e.g. `src/Album/ConfigProvider.php`:
+Extend the configuration provider of the module to register the input filter and the request handler, e.g. `src/Album/ConfigProvider.php`:

 ```php
 namespace Album;